gohugoio/hugo/content/content-management/front-matter.md

 It's possible to set some options for Markdown rendering in the page's front matter as an override to the site-wide configuration.

-See [site configuration][] for more information on setting up global Blackfriday options.
+See [site configuration][config] for more information on setting up global Blackfriday options.

 ## Parameters